GoSecure/xxe-workshop/codelabs/index.md

 ![Decoding the Base64 response in Burp](assets/exercise3/image9.png)

 Positive
-:  **Can you spot the vulnerability?** <br/> You can now review the source of the developper script.
-You should be able to find an additionnal vulnerability (unrelated to XXE) that will give you remote code execution.
+:  **Can you spot the vulnerability?** <br/> You can now review the source of the developer script.
+You should be able to find an additional vulnerability (unrelated to XXE) that will give you remote code execution.

 Positive